Overview

 🚗 Getting There

-Ba Hòn Đầm is reached from the Kiên Lương pier in Kiên Lương town, Kiên Giang.
-From Ho Chi Minh City, buses to Kiên Lương depart from Miền Tây bus station - the journey takes around 10 hours by overnight coach (150,000 - 250,000 VND), or 6 hours by motorbike.
-From Rạch Giá city, Kiên Lương is approximately 60km west along Highway 80 - about 1.5 hours by road.
-At the pier, tàu cao tốc runs out to the islands for around 200,000 VND per person with a crossing time of about 30 minutes.
-Groups can charter a private boat directly at the pier for 1,700,000 - 2,500,000 VND depending on season.
-Motorbikes can be stored at local houses near the pier for around 15,000 VND per night.
+Ba Hòn Đầm is reached from the Kiên Lương pier in Kiên Lương town, Kiên Giang - about 20km offshore, 30 minutes by boat.
+From Ho Chi Minh City, buses to Kiên Lương depart from Miền Tây bus station - overnight coach around 150,000-250,000 VND, approximately 10 hours.
+From Rạch Giá city, Kiên Lương is about 60km west along Highway 80, roughly 1.5 hours.
+Boats depart at 7:30 AM and 9:00 AM; fares are 250,000 VND same-day return or 300,000 VND overnight.
+Groups can charter a private boat at the pier for 1,700,000-2,500,000 VND depending on season.
+Motorbikes can be stored at houses near the pier for around 15,000 VND per night.

 What to Expect